-Figure 1: A node n with self-edge and two outgoing edges to nodes a and b.
+Fig. 1.
+A node n with self-edge and two outgoing edges to nodes a and b.
 All edges have lengths $l{ij}$ and probabilities of being passable $p{ij}$ .
 We wish to compute the expected lengths $E{ig}$ of the shortest paths from each node i to goal g.
-The four possible visibility scenarios at node n are reflected in Equation 2.
+The four possible visibility scenarios at node n are reflected in Equation 2 Edge probabilities are estimated based on the history of observations made at each landmark.